thenodejsboilerplate/nodejs-boilerplate/README.md

 ##[Demo](coming soon)

-Boilerplate in nodejs illustrating the use of **NodeJs** using **passport**, **express**, **handlebars** and **mongoose** environment together with front pages for login, signup and profile mock, which can be used as a boilerplate in your app development
+Boilerplate in nodejs illustrating the use of **NodeJs** using **passport**, **express**, **handlebars** and **mongoose** environment together with front pages for login, signup and profile mock, which can be used as a boilerplate in your app development!
+Some Inspired by WEB DEVELOPMENT WITH NODE AND EXPRESS By Ethan Brown

 QATest with:
 ------------